 Where to play Short Deck

+Most casinos will offer a Short Deck poker game as long as there are enough players to sit at the table and keep the game going.
 6+ holdem can also be played in online poker apps and in many online poker rooms - one of them being GG Network.
 It offers various stakes with ante ranging from $0.02 to $500 and stable traffic 24/7.
 During peak hours, you can choose from at least 50 active tables at the most popular stakes - up to $10 ante.

-The best part is that RangeConverter solved GGPoker ShortDeck, so that you can start studying GG Poker Short Deck strategy right away!
+The best part is that RangeConverter solved GGPoker ShortDeck, so that you can start studying GG Poker Short Deck strategyright away!

 How to play Short Deck poker